exploring self-realization, sacred personhood, and full humanity

 Editor's Essay: Higher Creativity: Liberating The Unconscious For Breakthrough Insights

-When I was a young man in college, one of my instructors, Bob Morton, spoke of a book on common errors in logic: "How To Think Straight (1932)" by Robert Thouless.
+One of my college instructors, Bob Morton, spoke of a book on errors in logic: "How To Think Straight (1932)" by Robert Thouless.

-How thrilled I was to learn of actual rules of thinking clearly.
+As a young man I was eager to learn of actual rules of thinking clearly.
 I sought out an ancient copy of the book.
 It opened a new world for me.

 I wanted to get at the core problem.
 What is the real cause of all this mental cacophony - bordering on forms of insanity - that passes for thinking?

-With this in mind, for several years, I've been collecting ideas that might serve as basis for an article.
-During most of that time, I'd envisioned the article discussing various mental errors, "games people play," slips in logic, and the like.
+For several years, I'd been collecting ideas that might serve as basis for an article.
+During most of that time, I envisioned the writing discussing various mental errors, "games people play," slips in logic, and the like.
 All this has its place in the discussion.

 However, only recently, almost 50 years after introduction to the topic, I began to see that faulty techniques and dishonest tricks of the mind do not approach the heart of the issue.
-One might memorize and avoid, or recognize in others, the three dozen errors of logic outlined by Thouless - and still be off-center.
+One might memorize and avoid, or recognize in others, the dozens of errors of logic outlined by Thouless - and still be off-center.

 content vs. structure

-The slips of logic presented by Thouless represent "content" of the mind; but "content," the myriad forms and guises under which the Small Ego expresses itself, knows no end to its masks, which, as Elizabeth Barrett once said, must sometimes be held up with both hands.
+The stumblings of logic presented by Thouless represent "content" of the mind; but "content," the myriad forms and guises under which the Small Ego expresses itself, knows no end to its masks, which, as Elizabeth Barrett once warned, must be held up with both hands.

-The central issue of the problem will not focus on content but on structure.
+The central issue of the problem will not focus on content but structure.

-I will speak to "structure" soon, however, because "content" is part of the problem, please consider a brief summary of "How To Think Straight," plus a few points of my own; a brief listing of primary errors of thinking -- not just "errors," however, but slick-and-oiled propaganda tools by which sophists will attempt to deceive the unwary:
+I will speak to "structure" soon, however, because "content" is part of the problem, please consider a brief summary of "How To Think Straight," plus a few points of my own; a brief listing of primary errors of debate and logic - not just "errors," however, but slick-and-oiled propaganda tools by which sophists attempt to deceive the unwary:

 #1 The use of emotionally-charged words.